obvonage/deved-platform/content/blog/en/crash-course-create-virtual-agents-for-whatsapp-with-vonage-ai-studio.md

 ### Files

-Your users can upload files if necessary through your Whatsapp virtual assistants.
+Your users can upload files if necessary through your WhatsApp virtual assistants.
 This is useful in cases where user files are required to be uploaded and stored.
 By uploading the file directly on the agent, it saves your user the hassle of having to be redirected elsewhere to upload the file.
 It's also possible to send files to a user.
-You could, for example, you can send your user a movie ticket, restaurant menu, etc via the agent without leaving the conversation.
+You could, for example, you can send your user a movie ticket, restaurant menu, etc. via the agent without leaving the conversation.

 ### Location

-You can either send locations to your end users or receive them without ever having to leave Whatsapp.
-Some use cases for this include sending out the location of the closest brick-and-mortar store, or knowing the exact location of your user to send roadside assistance.
+You can either send locations to your end users or receive them without ever having to leave WhatsApp.
+Some use cases for this include sending out the location of the closest brick-and-mortar store or knowing the exact location of your user to send roadside assistance.

 ![Screenshot of AI Studio Collect Input node with a Location message type selected](/content/blog/crash-course-create-virtual-agents-for-whatsapp-with-vonage-ai-studio/collect-input-location-screenshot.png "Screenshot of AI Studio Collect Input node with a Location message type selected")